-As from 1 January 2016, the company was subject to the requirements of the EU Solvency II directive.
-The Solvency II regime establishes a new set of EU-wide capital requirements, risk management and disclosure standards.
-The company must hold eligible own funds to cover the solvency capital requirement (SCR) and eligible basic own funds to cover the minimum capital requirement (MCR).
+As from 1 January 2016, the Company was subject to the requirements of the EU Solvency II directive.
+The Solvency II regime establishes a new set of EU wide capital requirements, risk management and disclosure standards.
+The Company must hold eligible own funds to cover the solvency capital requirement (SCR) and eligible basic own funds to cover the minimum capital requirement (MCR).
 The SCR shall be calculated either in accordance with the standard formula or using a full or partial internal model (PIM) as approved by the Regulator.
-The company must immediately inform the Regulator where it observes that its SCR or MCR are no longer complied with or where there is risk of non-compliance in the following six months for SCR and three months for MCR.
+The Company must immediately inform the Regulator where it observes that its SCR or MCR are no longer complied with or where there is risk of non-compliance in the following six months for SCR and three months for MCR.

-The company opted for the standard formula under the Solvency II regime to calculate the SCR as the assumptions underlying the standard formula are considered to be a good fit for the company's risk profile.
-At 31 December 2016, the company's eligible own funds adequately covered the required SCR amounting to €6,144,726 and had an SCR ratio of 290% (unaudited).
+The Company opted for the standard formula under the Solvency II regime to calculate the SCR as the assumptions underlying the standard formula are considered to be a good fit for the Company's risk profile.

+The Company was in full compliance with its regulatory capital requirements throughout the financial year and at 31 December 2017, the Company's eligible own funds amounting to €18,573,664 were in excess of the required SCR (2016: €17,823,203 - unaudited).